cagrimmett/jekyll-tools/README.md

 - Refer to the Cal-HeatMap documentation for how to [change the colors](http://cal-heatmap.com/#legendColors), [add a legend](http://cal-heatmap.com/#legend), and [change the cell size](http://cal-heatmap.com/#cellSize).
 - To change the responsive breakpoints, change the various widths at `$(window).width() < X` in the `responsiveCal` function.
 - Only want to use this for a specific category [like I do](http://cagrimmett.com/til)?
 Change `{% for post in site.posts %}` in the `data` variable to `{% for post in site.categories['CATEGORYNAME'] %}` (change CATEGORYNAME to the name of the category you want to use this for)

+---

+## Search

+- Here is [a write-up on my site about two different options for search](http://cagrimmett.com/til/2016/07/17/jekyll-search.html): Google Custom Search and a custom static index that you query against.
+- I recommend [Mat Hayward’s Jekyll Search scripts](https://github.com/mathaywarduk/jekyll-search).
+It is what I used to power search on my [personal site](http://cagrimmett.com/search).
+I modified the way the dates are formatted, how the excerpt gets put into the JSON file, the output styles, and put in a conditional for external link posts, but the heavy-lifting is still done by Mat Hayward's scripts.